 Where and When?

-We train three times a week, on Saturday afternoons, and Monday and Tuesday evenings.
+We train three times a week, Monday, Tuesday evenings and on Saturday afternoons.

 Sat and Tues training is based on a living history foundation as per the above description.

-Mon night training is based on Historic European Martial Arts foundation.
+Monday night and Tuesdays at 4.30 training is based on Historic European Martial Arts foundation.
 This is recreating and learning the arts of swordsmanship as described by historical treatises.
 We're currently studying I.33 manuscript on fighting with a sword and buckler.

-Saturday afternoon training starts at 1pm (2pm) for Historic European Martial Arts and 2pm (3pm during daylight saving) on the Western Foreshore of Lake Ginninderra:
+Saturday afternoon training starts at 2pm (3pm during daylight saving) and 1pm for Historic European Martial Arts and on the Western Foreshore of Lake Ginninderra: